KShebek/cbe504/main.typ

 $<eq:apparent_e_a>
 Here, the "app" subscript is referring to an apparent (i.e. observed) rate constant determined from experiments, meaning that it may describe a net, non-elementary reaction consisting of several elementary steps.
 Naturally, this approach implicitly assumes that both $E_"app"$ and $A_"app"$ are reasonably independent of temperature (at least over the range of temperatures being investigated), which is what we are invoking when using the Arrhenius equation anyway.

-You may also see the apparent activation energy defined as
-$ E_"app" &equiv R T^2 (diff ln(r))/(diff T), $<eq:apparent_e_a_rate>
-where $r$ is the reaction rate.
-This form is still suitable in most cases since we generally have the temperature-dependence of the rate within the definition of $k$, whereas the concentration terms are considered to be independently controlled operating parameters.
-Written in this way, it is clear that the apparent activation energy provides a formalism for measuring an "activation energy" for any arbitrary reaction (even non-elementary reactions) so long as one has a measurement of the net rate of reaction as a function of temperature.

 === Apparent Reaction Orders